-Joanna Woodward, also known as Jowonder, is a multi-disciplined artist and writer, she tells made up stories about things that are, and aren’t real; seeing most things as magical including science.
+Joanna Woodward, known as profesionaly as Jowonder, is a multi-disciplined artist and writer, she tells made up stories about things that are, and aren’t real; seeing most things as magical including science.

 She was selected twice for The New Contemporaries exhibition, to which she was also prize winner.
 Has exhibited at Wellcome Collection (London), and world wide.
 Her avant-garde animated films have been screened on television and in festivals world wide; winning the Grand Prize at Zagreb International Festival of Animated Film, The Time Out Film Award, and Best Debute Film at the British Film Awards; they are also noted by mythographer Marina Warner, are a part of the BFI Collection and included in The World History Of Animation.

 'Animation, like a mural or piece of street art was something which could bypass the elitism of a mainstream gallery and yet still be challenging and visceral.
 When my first animated films were shown on television I was thrilled, it felt like the last frontier; we didn't have the internet in those days.